codophilic/LearnSpring/Spring Concepts.md

 ```

-- Below is our main method where we execute the beans by asking Spring to gives us the object or beans.
+- Below is our main method where we execute the beans by asking Spring to give us the object or beans.

 ```
 package com.simple.AnnotationBasedConfiguration;